-My primary research interest is in human-computer interaction, in particular the development and evaluation of complex digital interventions to support physical and psychological wellbeing across the lifespan.
+My primary research interest is in human-computer interaction, in particular the interdisciplinary development and evaluation of technology to support health and wellbeing across the lifespan.
 I use qualitative and participatory design methods to explore how people use (and don't use) technology in the wild.

 I also run the department's Qualitative Journal Club.

 I have been involved in academic teaching across multi-disciplinary health care sciences for the past 10 years, teaching at undergraduate and post graduate level, mainly focusing on research methods for psychology and health care sciences.
 I contribute to modules on various MSc programmes, teaching Advanced Data Collection, Thematic Analysis, Critical Appraisal, Research Design, Communication Strategies and Codesign.
 I am also a module coordinator on the upcoming MSc Applied Digital Health, and I am currently developing a curriculum to address key issues around User Focused Design and the Digital Health Lifecycle.
 In addition, I teach Interdisciplinary Approaches to Digital Health Development and Evaluation at UCL.

 As of September 2021, I am undertaking therapist training with the Oxford Centre for Cognitive Therapy.

 Bartlett YK. et al, (2021), BMC Health Services Research, 21

 Supporting people with type 2 diabetes in effective use of their medicine through mobile health technology integrated with clinical care to reduce cardiovascular risk (SuMMiT-D): an effectiveness and cost-effectiveness randomised control trial protocol